 - The Breakwater structure provides wave dissipation reducing wear and tear on the sea wall and protects the Marina facilities.
 This structure includes a concrete cap that allows citizens to walk and fish from it. - In 2009, HDR prepared a report recommending repairs and improvements to the Breakwater.
 This project's scope was based on HDR's 2009 study, and includes removing a portion of the breakwater cap and replacing it with a 6' wide concrete cap over stone, and repairing the damaged portions of rest of the concrete cap. - Since 2009, the deterioration has continued such that the structure is experiencing minor failures and presents potential safety risks to travel to and from the structure.
 Parks and Recreation continues to provide maintenance; however, the deterioration is beyond economical maintenance capabilities. - In 2009, Engineering Services recommended approval for major repairs to the structure for approximately \$1.8 Million.
 Engineering Services developed preliminary plans that phased the improvements to restore safety and structural integrity.
 These improvements will help fortify the seawall against wave attacks by preventing failure of the breakwater and excessive erosion of McGee Beach.
 The proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater and concrete cap in its place.
-The total costs associated with these repairs/improvements were estimated at \$1,769,875 in 2009.
+The total costs associated with these repairs/improvements was estimated at \$1,769,875 in 2009.
 For the Breakwater at McGee Beach, the Seawall Maintenance Capital Improvement Plan Budget shows: - o \$730,000 for 2019/2020 - o \$3,570,000 for 2020/2021 - o \$3,000,000 for 2021/2022 - The deteriorated concrete stairs to the breakwater structure were repaired by Parks and Recreation in June of 2015. - In 2015, Engineering Services received a proposal from HDR to update the 2009 study of the breakwater.
-The goal was to obtain an updated work scope based on the current condition of the breakwater and current pricing for the repairs/upgrades.
+The goal was to obtain an updated work scope based on the current condition of the breakwater and current pricing for the repairs/upgrades. - The proposed AE agreement was presented to City Council in February 2016 to approve the \$19,000 to update the report with a more detailed scope and fee. - The study was kicked-off on February 11, 2016.

-- The proposed AE agreement was presented to City Council in February 2016 to approve the \$19,000 to update the report with a more detailed scope and fee. - The study was kicked-off on February 11, 2016. - The City received the Draft ELR on March 30th, 2016 and met with the consultant to review the draft on April 20th, 2016.
+- The City received the Draft ELR on March 30th, 2016 and met with the consultant to review the draft on April 20th, 2016.
 The review comments were provided to the consultant and were incorporated into a final report which was presented to the Type A Board in May 2016. - A presentation of the findings was made to the Type A Board at the June 2016 meeting.
 Repair recommendations were added and approved to the CIP (Capital Improvement Program).

-- The City issued a RFQ to select consultants for six Type A Projects, one of which is to prepare construction plans for the Marina Breakwater at McGee Beach repairs (see also Item 6 below).
-The City received RFQ submittals and the Award Letters were sent out in February 2017. - Scope and Fee negotiations with the selected consultant (LAN) began in May 2017.
+- The City issued a RFQ to select consultants for six Type A Projects, one of which is to prepare construction plans for the Marina Breakwater at McGee Beach repairs (see Item 6 below).
+The City received RFQ submittals and the Award Letters were sent out in February 2017. - Scope and Fee negotiations with the selected consultant (LAN) began in May 2017 and were placed on hold pending approval of the CIP funding.
+Previous CIP funding was recommended to be combined into the Bayshore Project to accelerate some of the rehab of the pier and walkway that is pending approval by City Council (see Item 5 below). - The CIP for FY17-18 includes the remaining recommended improvements and is pending approval.
+If approved, the design scope and fee negotiations will continue with LAN.